 Women in the Geisha Tradition

 Maiko, on the other hand, are apprentice geiko (who might otherwise be known as hangyoku in Tokyo).
-Much about the lengthy five-year training they undergo to become geiko remains a closely guarded secret, but their need to practice the arts they are learning means they are much more accessible for travelers seeking a new and unique experience.
-Hence the three dinners with maiko choices I will compare below.
+Much about the lengthy five-year training they undergo to become geiko remains a closely guarded secret, but their need to practice the arts they are learning means that they are much more accessible for travellers seeking a new and unique experience.
+Hence the three dinners with maiko choices that I will compare below.

 Why You Should Experience Dinner with Geisha in Kyoto

 For these reasons alone, the dinner with geisha plans outlined below represents a wonderful opportunity to experience something that so few people ever have the chance to try.
-That they are also immense fun as well as culturally fascinating makes them even more memorable, showcasing something of the versatility as hosts and performers that geisha are famed for being.
+That they are also immense fun, as well as culturally fascinating, makes them even more memorable, showcasing something of the versatility as hosts and performers that geisha are famed for being.